matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 If you make a parent space invite-only, should that (optionally?) cascade into child rooms?
 This would have some of the same problems as inheriting power levels, as discussed in [MSC2962](https://github.com/matrix-org/matrix-doc/pull/2962).

+### Additional allow types

+Future MSCs may wish to define additional values for the `type` argument, potentially restricting access via:

+* MXIDs or servers.
+* A shared secret (room password).

+These are just examples are not fully thought through for this MSC, but it should be possible to add these behaviors in the future.

 ## Footnotes